 NOTE: Parents may attend the same class with their student at no charge, but materials can only be provided to those actually registered for the class.

-Family, friends & the community are invited to the Sun Foundation Center on Friday, June 14 to celebrate our week of sharing & learning.
+Family, friends & the community are invited to the Sun Foundation Center on the Friday ending Art and Science in the Woods week to celebrate our week of sharing & learning.
 Bring a picnic dinner (blanket

 or lawn chairs are a good idea) & enjoy music in the woods from 5 to 6 PM.
 At 6:00 classes will begin exhibits, demonstrations, and performances that exemplify the